 - Scatting: Made frequent use of by Suzuki, most notably on the tracks "Peking O" and "Soup".

-- Titled After The Song: The bands Spoon and Hunters and Collectors both took their names from Can songs.
+- Titled After the Song: The bands Spoon, Moonshake, and Hunters and Collectors all took their names from Can songs.

 - Visual Pun: The cover of Ege Bamyasi which featured a can.

 - Word Salad Lyrics: Once Damo joined it became outright Word Puree Lyrics, frequently bordering on Indecipherable Lyrics.

 - Writing Around Trademarks: The cover of Monster Movie shows a faceless Galactus.